algo-materials/ex1-extra-problems/README.md

 ## Longest Common Subsequence

-Find the LCS between 'abcdef' and 'defabc'
+Find the LCS in 'abcdef' and 'defabc' (show the result matrix and the longest subsequence)

+---

+Find the LCS in 'tcvrmb' and 'rtmvcb'

+---

+Find the LCS in 'brgqla' and 'rgabql'

+---

+Find the LCS in 'lollygag' and 'brouhaha'